NAHJ's Adelante Leadership Academy

 How we’ve designed your experience and how your time will be spent:

-The career changing journey begins amidst the historic halls of Columbia University in New York City and reaches its grand finale at NAHJ’s 2025 Conference in Chicago!
+The career-changing journey begins amidst the historic halls of Columbia University and reaches its finale at NAHJ’s 2026 Conference in New Orleans!
 Immerse yourself in four dynamic phases: two exhilarating face-to-face encounters and two cutting-edge virtual sessions.
-And, a key feature, monthly one-on-one chats with a handpicked mentor, tailored to supercharge your unique profile and project ambitions.
+And, a key feature, monthly one-on-one chats with a handpicked mentor, tailored to supercharge your unique profile, plus additional support from the News Product Alliance to develop your project ambitions.
 Embark on a transformative journey while you connect with peers.

 - In-person sessions (co-designed program)